chasm/resources/code/encoding-decoding/README.md

 console.log(numToSymbol(12) === "==||");
 ```

-if we've written our function correctly. we should get a bunch of 'true's logging to the console. if we get a single 'false', our function doesn't work and we know that we have to change something.
+if we've written our function correctly, we should get a bunch of 'true's logging to the console when we run our script. if we get a single 'false', we now that our function doesn't work and we know that we have to change something.

 we'll leave these tests at the bottom of our script, and use them to check our work as we explore solutions.